“Catholic Fringe” Growing in Portugal

 Seems to be virtuous.

 The procession seemed to flow from the Mass; I don’t recall Father giving the customary blessing at the end of the service.
 One . . . five . . . eight statues left the chapel on platforms carried by male and female parishioners.
-They brought them directly outside the church, where there was a gaggle of people, including junta officials and the orchestra, who had played during the Mass.
+They brought them directly outside the church, where there was a gaggle of people, including junta officials and an orchestra, who had played during the Mass.

 Finally, the procession order was organized, and the march began, led by the priest, around the church and through the village.
 I stood back and watched everyone leave the start.
 When a teenaged boy and girl debated about joining the procession, I decided that I would do so.
 I brought up the rear.